 - $21,440 USD

 Each course requires 10 – 12 hours per week, depending on the student’s background

 - 32 credit hours (8 courses)

 - Completely online

 The next cohort starts in Spring 2022.
 Applications for the Fall 2021 cohort are now closed.

 Applications are open three times per year, for cohorts starting in the fall, spring, and summer.

-Update: In response to the temporary closings of testing centers in countries impacted by COVID-19, the Graduate College will temporarily accept Duolingo English Test examination results for tests taken between February 1 and August 1, 2021.
-Please refer to the Graduate College COVID-19 page for further details on how admissions requirements may have been impacted by COVID-19.
+Update: In response to the temporary closings of testing centers in countries impacted by COVID-19, the Graduate College will temporarily accept Duolingo English Test examination results for tests taken between February 1 and August 1, 2022.
+Please refer to the English proficiency page for further details on how admissions requirements may have been impacted by COVID-19.

 Get Started Today